-I work from a weekly frame due to being able to have intensive work that is consistent helps us peel back the layers.
-It is like working out or building a strong foundation in a house, shortcuts last briefly but long change takes consistency.
+I work from a weekly frame in order to have intensive and consistent work to help peel back the layers.
+It is like working out or building a strong foundation in a house; shortcuts last briefly but long-term change takes consistency.

 If you feel certain that knowing your feelings won’t help.